Tomorrow (2018 film): Production

 On 25 January 2014 it was announced that Martin Scorsese will be executive producing the film Tomorrow, a directorial debut by his long-time script supervisor, Martha Pinson.
 Pinson worked with Scorsese on The Departed (2006) and Shutter Island (2010).
-Lead producer is Stuart Brennan who employed Dean M. Woodford, a 2011 college graduate whose low-budget production Soft Touch impressed Stuart Brennan, who had just finished the script for Tomorrow.
+The lead producer was Stuart Brennan, who employed Dean M. Woodford, a 2011 college graduate whose low-budget production Soft Touch impressed Stuart Brennan, who had just finished the script for Tomorrow.
 On 11 November, Ismael Issa's Rodaje a la carta boarded to assist in the filming of the scenes in Spain.

-On 22 September the complete cast was announced, which includes Stephen Fry, Sophie Kennedy Clark, Paul Kaye, Stephanie Leonidas, Joss Stone, Stuart Brennan and Sebastian Street.
+On 22 September the complete cast was announced, which included Stephen Fry, Sophie Kennedy Clark, Paul Kaye, Stephanie Leonidas, Joss Stone, Stuart Brennan and Sebastian Street.
 On 17 October James Cosmo joined the film.

-Brennan & Street are producing the film along with Stronghold, Roaring Mouse Productions and Studio 82.
+Brennan & Street produced the film along with Stronghold, Roaring Mouse Productions and Studio 82.

 Principal photography on the film began on 22 September 2014 in London.
-Filming is expected to last for nine weeks.
-On 23 September filming was taking place in Battersea; some of the shooting was also taking place at Tedworth House, a recovery centre for war veterans of the armed forces in Wiltshire.
+Filming was expected to last for nine weeks.
+On 23 September filming took place in Battersea; some of the shooting also took place at Tedworth House, a recovery centre for war veterans of the armed forces in Wiltshire.
 Filming later moved in Shoreditch, and then in Spain to shoot near Sierra de Callosa mountain range.

 Release

-The UK Trailer was announced exclusively on the Independent website with a release date stated of 27 September 2019.
-The movie is being distributed in the UK by Stronghold.
+The UK Trailer was announced exclusively on the Independent website and was released on 27 September 2019, while being distributed in the UK by Stronghold.